awsdocs/aws-cloud9-user-guide/doc_source/codepipeline-repos.md

   +  [Step 1: Create a GitHub Account](sample-github.md#sample-github-create-account)
   +  [Step 2: Create a GitHub Repository](sample-github.md#sample-github-create-repo)

-## Step 2: Create an AWS Cloud9 Development Environment, Connect It to the Code Repository, and Upload Your Code<a name="codepipeline-repos-connect-to-repo"></a>
+## Step 2: Create an AWS Cloud9 Development Environment, connect it to the code repository, and upload your code<a name="codepipeline-repos-connect-to-repo"></a>

 In this step, you create an AWS Cloud9 development environment in the AWS Cloud9 console\.
 You then connect the environment to the repository that CodePipeline will use\.
 Finally, you use the AWS Cloud9 IDE for the environment to upload your source code to the repository\.